 But wait!
-Isn't it smart to get bigger HVAC equipment so that you know you've got the capacity to cool and heat your home under all conditions?
+Isn’t it smart to get bigger HVAC equipment so that you know you can cool and heat your home under all conditions?
 The answer to that question is a resounding no.

 When an air conditioner is bigger than necessary, it cools your home very quickly.
 That might sound good, but it’s not.
 The system will turn on and off several times during the day, a scenario known as “short cycling.”
 That’s bad because the system needs to run for long cycles in order to remove enough humidity to keep you comfortable.

 Long AC runtimes = more humidity removal while also satisfying your thermostat setting.
 Short AC runtimes = satisfying your thermostat setting but failing to remove much humidity.

 You’ll wonder why you’re sweating even though the thermostat says it’s 73 degrees.

 Oversized furnaces cause problems, too.
 Whenever the thermostat setting is satisfied and the furnace cuts off, the area around each supply register might feel scorching hot while the rest of your home still feels cold.
 Temperatures will be very uneven throughout your home.

 Needless to say, under sizing an HVAC system isn’t good either.
 If your AC and furnace don’t have enough capacity to do their job, you’ll always feel too hot in the summer and always feel too cold in the winter.

 Ok, so I should just tell my HVAC contractor to perform a load calculation.
 Right?